pujoheadsoft/mockcat/README.md

     v2 `shouldBe` "y"
     v3 `shouldBe` "y" -- After the second time, "y" is returned.
 ```
-### Verify that expected arguments are applied
+### Verify that expected arguments are called
-The `shouldApplyTo` function can be used to verify that a stub function has been applied to the expected arguments.
+The `shouldBeCalled` function can be used to verify that a stub function has been called to the expected arguments.
 ```haskell
 {-# LANGUAGE BlockArguments #-}
 {-# LANGUAGE TypeApplications #-}